-Burton Constable Holiday Park & Arboretum is set within 300 acres of the magnificent grounds of Burton Constable Hall in the depths of the rural East Riding of Yorkshire.
-Burton Constable is a splendid example of an Elizabethan mansion with parkland designed by Lancelot ‘Capability’ Brown in the 1770s, which has been in the Constable family for more than 400 years and is still lived in by the family to this day.
+Burton Constable Holiday Park & Arboretum is set within 200 acres of the magnificent grounds of Burton Constable Hall in the depths of the rural East Riding of Yorkshire.
+Burton Constable is a splendid example of an Elizabethan mansion with parkland designed by Lancelot ‘Capability’ Brown in the 1770s, which has been in the Constable family for more than 400 years and is still their home.

 Whatever your passion, you are sure to find something to make your holiday special within easy reach of Burton Constable Holiday Park & Arboretum.
 Call into the Information Room to find out what’s on around the area from the wide selection of tourist information literature available.

-With a great kids’ play area fully equipped with a zip slide and climbing frames, there is plenty to keep your little ones occupied.
-15 minutes away from Mapleton Beach, there is an abundance of great places to visit well within your reach.
+With a great kids’ play area fully equipped with climbing frames, there is plenty to keep your little ones occupied.
+15 minutes away from Mappleton Beach, there is an abundance of great places to visit well within your reach.

 If you are using a satellite navigation system to get to us, please use the postcode HU11 4PG.